Chronic Illness

 “It turns out my disabled body has actually given me the precise training I need to be Otto’s mum.
 With time, parenting has started to feel more and more like hearing a cover of a song I’ve known by heart since I was a child.

-In contrast, I’ve seen many nondisabled folks struggle with the transition to parenthood—and similarly, with living in an ongoing pandemic.
-The difficulty often lies not only in the transformative or often crisis-ridden event itself, but in the reluctance to shift, to relinquish the idea that we can simply return to how things were.
+In contrast, I’ve seen many nondisabled people struggle with the transition to parenthood—and with living through an ongoing pandemic.
+Often the difficulty isn’t only the disruption itself.
+It’s the reluctance to shift, to let go of the expectation that life should return to how things were.

-Each of these three works—from Violet Affleck’s article to Jessica Slice’s memoir to Leah Lakshmi Piepzna-Samarasinha’s essays—offers an needed critique of the ableist norms and systems that marginalize disabled people.
-Public health responses to COVID-19 sideline our needs.
-Dominant cultural visions of the future—especially in science fiction and tech—rarely include disabled people at all.
-Missing from most positive depictions of parenting in media are disabled parents.
+Each of these three works—Violet Affleck’s article, Jessica Slice’s memoir, and Leah Lakshmi Piepzna-Samarasinha’s essays—also points to the ableist assumptions, norms, and systems that marginalize disabled people.
+Public health responses to COVID-19 sidelined disabled people’s needs.
+Popular visions of the future (especially in science fiction and tech culture) often leave disabled people out entirely.
+And positive portrayals of parenting in media rarely include disabled parents.
+When we erase disability from our imagined futures and ignore it in our present, we erase wisdom, joy, and expertise in living under crisis and change.

 Body Literacy Academy: Founding Statement